zapatos24/Mod-2-Summative-Lab/README.md

 Notes on RainData:
-Capable of taking in any location and time and automatically returning data with the correct timezone and day light savings modifications
+Exists in two iterations: a basic one, and an improved version capable of taking in any location and time and automatically returning data with the correct timezone and day light savings modifications

 Notes on MongoHandler:
 Prevents user from accessing graphs within a jupyter notebook to avoid compatibility issues